Niruthiha/climatechange_chatbot/README.md

 - Dynamic Responses: Utilizing the GPT-3.5-turbo model, the chatbot generates context-aware responses based on the queried information.
 - Easy to Use: Users can simply input their questions into a text field to receive informative answers.

+## Files overview
+1. app.py
+Purpose: This file typically serves as the main entry point for your application.
+It often handles the web server setup and routes for a web-based application.

+2. rag.py
+Purpose: This file defines the Retrieval-Augmented Generation (RAG) function used to generate answers based on the provided queries and retrieved documents.

+3. data_formatting.py
+Purpose: This file is responsible for preprocessing and formatting data before it is used for training or evaluation.

+4. evaluations.py
+Purpose: This file contains functions to evaluate the performance of your model based on various metrics

 ## Technologies Used
 - Required Python packages listed in requirements.txt